'Are you a god?' - Gozer the Gozerian, Ghostbusters

 Collecting faith is one thing, but how does one use it... and to what end?
 As it turns out, all deific beings have the inherent ability to wield the energies generated by faith in their person.
 The ascendant powers which consume faith to function, whether in part or in full, are not automatically available for immediate use by deifics, however, and making them available takes considerable effort for the most part.

 In other words, a deific being may develop a given faith power as a stunt off of whatever ability it is that makes them a deific being in the first place.
 The catch is that such power stunts will always start out at Feeble (2) rank, instead of having operating ranks based upon the power they branch off from.
 Unless a character begins play with a faith power, that is, at which point its rank is generated normally.

 Upon acquiring a faith power, a deific being can develop and wield it at will, though doing so most often costs them some of that valuable energy.
 Each faith power describes its operating costs, whether they're paid each time the ability is used or on a one time basis.
 The only limitation on them, then, is coming up with the spectral fuel that each requires to operate (save for those faith powers that work for 'free').

 This may sound like a lot of work, and it is, but the payoff for all this toil can be immense for deific beings.
-Faith powers allow them to not only reinvest their accumulated energies into the creation of yet more faith directed at themselves, as well as the ability to perform truly astonishing deeds that they simply shouldn't seem capable of, whether being in many places at once or doing literally anything imaginable.
+Faith powers allow them to both reinvest their accumulated energies into the creation of yet more faith directed at themselves, and the ability to perform truly astonishing deeds that they simply shouldn't seem capable of, whether being in many places at once or doing literally anything imaginable.

 The Perils of Faith